DataGreed/django-eb-sqs-worker/README.md

 5. Add environmental variables for DB connection that you've copied (`RDS_PORT`,`RDS_PASSWORD`,`RDS_USERNAME`, `RDS_DB_NAME`, `RDS_HOSTNAME`) and hit "Apply"
 6. Navigate to your Worker environment >  Configuration > Instances > Edit
 7. Add security group corresponding to your Web Tier environment and hit "Apply", confirm changes.
+(If you are using a single-instance environment instead of a load-balanced one, take a look at [#5](https://github.com/DataGreed/django-eb-sqs-worker/issues/5) to make sure you don't run in security issues)
 8. Re-deploy the application using `eb deploy` to make sure that everything works as expected.

 ### Delay abstraction